 “Each family’s tutoring requirements are different and finding the best tutor for them involves a complex and lengthy recruitment process,” stated Mr Caller when explaining the engagement process for private tutors.“

 We are not a recruitment agency with a list of tutors sitting around waiting for a call,” continues the educational specialist.
 “Each tutor is employed to the specific needs of a family, and this isn’t something that can happen overnight”.
 Tutors International advises that in order to fulfil a family’s requirements, which may also involve a tutor moving overseas, forward planning is essential.
+This is the best way to ensure high calibre tutors, but it is time consuming.

 Mr Caller explained a typical nine-month recruitment schedule: “In an ideal world we’d meet a family before Christmas, advertise in the January, review candidates and be ready to have a shortlist by Easter.
 After the best match is made in the spring term, the final candidate can hand in their notice at the end of that term, work out that period during the summer term, ready to start with a new family in the September”, and Mr Caller emphasised that parent’s often under-estimate how long this process can take.